RichStone/content/fullstack.coach/write-markdown-distribute-everywhere.md

 Maybe you'd like to host your blog completely on `bloggo.github.io`?

-There are many different approaches and I don't host on `.github.io` at the moment myself, so thre are no concrete CrossPost automations for now.
+There are many different approaches and I don't host on `.github.io` at the moment myself, so there are no concrete CrossPost automations for now.
 But let me know if you'd be interested in something like this and I will see if I can build a solution there :)

 > How I did it for this post: I don't use .github.io for hosting yet...